Overwhelmed by planning an event this fall? Let’s figure out what’s best for you.

 - Make sure all the details are worked out when it comes to shuttling guests to venues.
 Whether it’s a stagecoach or a trail ride—what is the comfort level of your attendees in various situations?

 Hybrid conferences are the next big thing, allowing you to offer some in-person elements while also providing virtual access to those who can’t afford to travel (or their company isn’t allowing travel).

 Now “Going hybrid” is one seriously fine option, but consider this: You’re now planning two different conferences and that can come at a significant financial investment.

 It’s also important to make sure that you and your planners aren’t the only ones on the same page.
 Be clear with attendees on how interactive virtual events will be in comparison to in-person.
 Setting the right tone and realistic expectations is critical.

 - Send out a poll for virtual attendees to help inform your decisions and then incentivize it.
 For example: A film festival could offer one free movie ticket for completing the survey.

 - Rent smaller ballrooms because less people are expected to attend in person.

 - Want to read more about hybrid conference planning?
 Hold onto your hat!
 We’ll have a full blog coming soon!

 Whichever route you end up taking, the expert planners at Coterie Spark are here to help you blaze a trail through the Wild West of Conference and Event Planning.
+Our in-person, hybrid, and online event management pros will wrangle up the perfect conference for you.
 Contact us today for an exploratory call about your next event.